Hugh Grant: 1994–1999: Four Weddings and a Funeral and stardom

 Grant's first studio-financed Hollywood project was opposite Julianne Moore in Chris Columbus's comedy Nine Months (1995).
 Though a hit at the box office, it was almost universally panned by critics.
 The Washington Post called it a "grotesquely pandering caper" and singled out Grant's performance, as a child psychiatrist reacting unfavourably to his girlfriend's unexpected pregnancy, for his "insufferable muggings".
-Grant himself has been highly critical of his performance in Nine Months, stating in a 2016 interview:
+Grant himself has been highly critical of his performance in Nine Months, stating in a 2016 interview that "I really ruined it.
+And it was entirely my fault.
+I panicked, it was such a big jump up from what I'd been paid before to what they were offering me.
+And the scale was inhuman to my standards, you know the scale of the production, 20th Century Fox, the whole thing.
+And I just tried much too hard, and you know I forgot to do basic acting things, like mean it.
+So I pulled faces and overacted, it was a shocker".
 Next in 1995, he starred as Emma Thompson's suitor in her Academy Award-winning adaptation of Jane Austen's Sense and Sensibility, directed by Ang Lee.
 In 1995 he also performed in Restoration; Lisa Schwarzbaum wrote that Grant is "having a fine and liberating time playing a supercilious court portrait painter", and Kevin Thomas of Los Angeles Times said he has "some delicious moments" in the film.
 He made his debut as a film producer with the 1996 thriller Extreme Measures.
 Roger Ebert and Gene Siskel each gave the film three out of four stars, with Siskel writing "Hugh Grant's work in Extreme Measures is a refreshing standout."